Back to Resources

 Amazon offers more ad placements than Walmart, including sponsored products in search results and banners at the top of the page.
 This improves the impressions of your ads on Amazon and increases your visibility.

-As an eCommerce-only enterprise, Amazon offers three different ad types that can be used to create more nuanced ad strategies, ultimately raising your ad’s click-through rate (CTR) by generating more visibility.
+As an ecommerce-only enterprise, Amazon offers three different ad types that can be used to create more nuanced ad strategies, ultimately raising your ad’s click-through rate (CTR) by generating more visibility.

 It’s important to consider both the benefits and potential challenges of advertising on Amazon, given its significant traffic advantage over other platforms.
 By leveraging Amazon’s multiple ad types and placements, you can create a comprehensive advertising strategy that maximizes your visibility and ultimately drives more sales.